Document

 The difference between the writ of certiorari and prohibition is that they are issued at different stages of proceedings of the case.
 The writ of certiorari is issued after the case is heard and decided.
 It is issued to quash the decision or order of the lower court when the lower court passed an order without or in excess of jurisdiction.
 Whereas, the writ of prohibition is issued prohibiting the proceedings in the lower court which acts without or in excess of jurisdiction while the case is pending before it.

 A writ petition can be filed by any person whose Fundamental Rights have been infringed by the State.
-Under a Public Interest Litigation, any public-spirited person may file a writ petition in the interest of the general public even if his own Fundamental Right has not been infringed.
+Thus, the right to file a writ petition is available to anyone to enforce or protect their rights against the State.

 Under Article 32, a writ petition can be filed in the Supreme Court.
 The Supreme Court can issue a writ only if the petitioner can prove that his Fundamental Right has been infringed.
 It is important to note that the right to approach the Supreme Court in case of a violation of a Fundamental Right is in itself a Fundamental Right since it is contained in Part III of the Constitution.